Nazarov-Wenzl algebras, coideal subalgebras and categorified skew Howe duality: Special projective functors and cup diagram combinatorics

-\begin{proof} In the case of columns 4-7 in \eqref{deftable1}, the group homomorphism $K_0(\cF_{i,-}):K_0(\Op(n)_\Ga)\rightarrow K_0(\Op(n)_{\Ga_{i,-}})$ induced by $\cF_{i,-}$ is an isomorphism when expressed in the basis of the isomorphism classes of Verma modules; it has an inverse, the morphism induced by $\cF_{i,+}$.
+be the isomorphism of abelian groups, determined by $\Phi([P(\lambda)])=\underline{\la}$.
+Then ${\cF}^{\op{diag}}(\Phi([P]))=\Phi([P\otimes V])$ for any projective module $P\in\Op(n)$. \end{theorem} \begin{proof} In the case of columns 4-7 in \eqref{deftable1}, the group homomorphism $K_0(\cF_{i,-}):K_0(\Op_\Ga(n))\rightarrow K_0(\Op_{\Ga_{i,-}}(n))$ induced by $\cF_{i,-}$ is an isomorphism when expressed in the basis of the isomorphism classes of Verma modules; it has an inverse, the morphism induced by $\cF_{i,+}$.
 They both agree with the morphism induced from the restriction of $\cF$ to these blocks.
 Hence indecomposable projectives are sent to the corresponding indecomposable projectives.
 The corresponding statement on the diagram side is obvious, involving the first four diagrams from \eqref{tangles} only.
 In the case of column 2 or 3 in \eqref{deftable1} we can apply to a cup diagram $\underline{\la}$ exactly one of the first two diagrams from the second line of \eqref{tangles}.
-In each case the result is $\underline{\la}$ with an extra cup and we are done by Proposition \ref{a} (vii).
+In each case the result is $\underline{\la}$ with an extra cup and we are done by Proposition~\ref{a} (vii).
 Column 1 is the most involved situation.
-In this case $\underline{\la}$ looks locally as one of the following 18 diagrams $D_i$, $1\leq i\leq 18$ drawn in thick black lines or the same picture with $\circ$ and $\cross$ swapped.
+In this case $\underline{\la}$ looks locally as one of the 18 diagrams in \eqref{cool2} drawn in thick black lines or the same picture with $\circ$ and $\cross$ swapped.
 Together with the dashed lines they indicate the result after applying the diagrammatic functor (the first two in the second line give zero).

 In the first seven non-zero pictures, we have only one possible orientation for the displayed resulting diagram.
-On the other hand, there are at most two orientations for each $D_i$ of which exactly one corresponds to a Verma module which is not annihilated by $\cF$ with the image in our chosen blocks except of the last and penultimate diagram where none of the two is annihilated.
-Similar arguments can be used for the functors $\cF_{\frac{1}{2},+}$, $\cF_{\frac{1}{2},-}$, and $\cF_0$.
-Comparing with Proposition \ref{a} using Lemma \ref{singO}, we see that ${\cF}^{\op{diag}}(\Phi [P])=[P\otimes V]$ in the basis of Verma modules. \end{proof}
+On the other hand, there are at most two orientations, for each choice of a diagram, of which exactly one corresponds to a Verma module which is not annihilated by $\cF$ with the image in our chosen blocks except of the last and penultimate diagram where none of the two is annihilated.
+Similar arguments can be used for the functors $\cF_{\half,+}$, $\cF_{\half,-}$, and $\cF_0$.
+Comparing with Proposition~\ref{a} using Proposition~\ref{singO}, we see that ${\cF}^{\op{diag}}(\Phi([P]))=\Phi([P\otimes V])$ in the basis of Verma modules. \end{proof}

 As a special case we obtain the following: